 *** Unchanged text is omitted ***

-For a CORESET other than a CORESET with index 0, if a UE has not been provided with a configuration of TCI state(s) by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList for the CORESET, or has received initial configuration of more than one TCI states for the CORESET by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList but has not received a MAC CE activation command for one of the TCI states as described in [11, TS 38.321], the UE assumes that the DM-RS antenna port associated with PDCCH receptions is quasi co-located with the SS/PBCH block the UE identified during the initial access procedure.
+For the PCell and PSCell and for a CORESET other than a CORESET with index 0, if a UE has not been provided with a configuration of TCI state(s) by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList for the CORESET, or has received initial configuration of more than one TCI states for the CORESET by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList but has not received a MAC CE activation command for one of the TCI states as described in [11, TS 38.321], the UE assumes that the DM-RS antenna port associated with PDCCH receptions is quasi co-located with the SS/PBCH block the UE identified during the initial access procedure.

-For a CORESET with index 0, if a UE has not received a MAC CE activation command for a TCI state, as described in [11, TS 38.321], the UE assumes that a DM-RS antenna port for PDCCH receptions in the CORESET is quasi co-located with a SS/PBCH block the UE identified either during initial access or, if any, from a most recent random access procedure not initiated by a PDCCH order that triggers a non-contention based random access procedure.
+For the PCell and PSCell and for a CORESET with index 0, if a UE has not received a MAC CE activation command for a TCI state, as described in [11, TS 38.321], the UE assumes that a DM-RS antenna port for PDCCH receptions in the CORESET is quasi co-located with a SS/PBCH block the UE identified either during initial access or, if any, from a most recent random access procedure not initiated by a PDCCH order that triggers a non-contention based random access procedure.

+For a SCell and for any CORESET, if a UE has not been provided with a configuration of TCI state(s) by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList for the CORESET, or has received initial configuration of more than one TCI states for the CORESET by tci-StatesPDCCH-ToAddList and tci-StatesPDCCH-ToReleaseList but has not received a MAC CE activation command for one of the TCI states as described in [11, TS 38.321], the UE does not expect to monitor PDCCH candidates in the CORESET.

 *** Unchanged text is omitted ***